hebjornberg/cruise-preparation/README.md

 # Credits

 - Walkthrough "I Think Therefore I Blog" created by the Code Institute has been a crucial pillar in understanding the construction of a website with PostgreSQL and Django.
-- A speical thanks to the tutoring support from the tutors at Code Institute when running into issues with the code.
+- A special thanks to the tutoring support from the tutors at Code Institute when running into issues with the code.
 - A thank you to my mentor Sheryl Goldberg that helped me come up with the concept of the application
 - #community-sweden on Slack that always has a supportive word to give when you feel like you aren't getting anywhere